 What should be the Diet and Nutrition Plans for PCOS?

 Women with PCOS develop multiple cysts in their ovaries because of the overproduction of hormones in the body.
 This hormone is called androgens and is a male hormone.
 Excess production of androgens can lead to hirsutism.
-Women in the reproductive age can face serious implications because of PCOS.
+Women of reproductive age can face serious implications because of PCOS.

 Can Diet help in Relieving PCOS?